Three steps to decarbonizing buildings and scaling impact.

 Brendan outlines a three-step approach for transforming the built environment:

-3. Leverage the data to drive change: With these systems in place, Thalo Labs aims to create the most comprehensive data set on how buildings operate and emit carbon.
-“Now, you suddenly have the best data set on planet Earth.
-You know exactly how all these systems are operating.
-You know what to do.”
+Use data to drive change: With these systems in place, Thalo Labs aims to create the most comprehensive data set on how buildings operate and emit carbon.

 A new era of building management